 Dec 05, 2017

-Following on from Part 1 of our Israeli Law Series, in which we dealt with the types of business entities and foreign registration options in Israel, for Part 2 we would like to deal more closely with Israeli corporate governance under the Companies Law 5759-1999 (“the Act”).
+In Part 1, we dealt with the types of business entities and foreign registration options in Israel.
+For Part 2, we would like to deal with Israeli corporate governance under the Companies Law 5759-1999 (“the Act”).

-In this article, we will briefly outline the functions of company organs in Israel, including the duties, appointment and removal requirements for officers.
-These regulations are largely set out in the Act as well as according to the articles of association of the company.*
+In this article, we will briefly outline the functions of company organs in Israel.
+This will include the duties, appointment and removal requirements for officers.
+These regulations are largely set out in the Act and according to the articles of association of the company.

 The Companies Law – Background

-Prior to Israel’s declaration of independence in 1948, it was governed by British Mandate, as a consequence the British common law has a strong influence over Israel’s companies laws and regulations.
-The country’s companies law also underwent a major overhaul with the adoption of the Act in 1999 which introduced many new approaches, and brought the law closer to that of the Delaware law of corporations.
+Prior to Israel’s declaration of independence in 1948, it was governed by British Mandate.
+As a consequence, the British common law has a strong influence over Israel’s companies laws and regulations.
+The country’s companies law also underwent a major overhaul with the adoption of the Act in 1999.
+It introduced many new approaches, and brought the law closer to that of the Delaware law of corporations.

 The Companies Law has also undergone a number of amendments, with the most recent 28th amendment published on March 17, 2016.